-“You have the joy of being done and you just want to be done,” Mr. Winters says.
+“You have the joy of being done and you just want to be done,” says Winters.
 “But it doesn’t end at the finish line.
-There’s still several hours of recovery time and muscle repair and it all begins with this cool-down process.”
+There’s still several hours of recovery time and muscle repair and it all begins with a cool-down process.”

 To kick-start your muscle repair, eat a lot of protein.

-“That’s one of the biggest recommendations,” Mr. Winters says.
+“That’s one of the biggest recommendations,” Winters says.
 “Protein is important for your recovery.”

 Later, be sure to eat a high-protein meal — include foods such as beef, chicken, fish or nuts.
 A high-protein shake is also fine, he says.
 This will help decrease any muscle damage and help promote muscle repair and recovery.

-Compression wear, including compression socks, can help reduce muscle soreness, fatigue and swelling after an intense bike ride.
+Compression wear, including compression socks, can help reduce muscle soreness, fatigue and swelling after an intense bike ride or race.

 Since your calf muscles send blood back to your chest, compression socks are highly recommended.
-Not only can they accelerate this recirculation process but they can also help improve blood oxygen levels, leading you to a full recovery.
+Not only can they accelerate this recirculation process but they can also help improve blood oxygen levels, leading to a fuller and faster recovery.

 Massaging your legs will help push out the fluids carrying waste products during muscle breakdown.

-A massage also will help improve circulation and allow fresh blood to flow in more easily to help repair your muscles.
-It also can help break up the knots that may form in your body from muscle overuse.
+A massage will help improve circulation and allow fresh blood to flow more easily to help repair your muscles.
+It can also help break up the knots that may form in your body from muscle overuse.

 If you can’t get to a massage therapist, try using mini foam rollers or even a couple of tennis balls tucked inside of socks.

-“Even something as simple as taking a contrast shower — where you alternate hot water and then cold water — can help,” Mr. Winters says.
+“Even something as simple as taking a contrast shower — where you alternate hot water and then cold water — can help,” says Winters.
 “This contrast of warming up and cooling down creates a pumping-type mechanism.”